 Leaving the tea out in the open, sealing it in containers that allow the entry of excess air, or closing the packet of tea without letting all the air get out first must be avoided.

 Round Tea tin storage mechanism sealing the tea tightly is the key.
-If the mechanism of the container works in a way it can hold water without a leak, it is perfectly capable of storing tea.
+If the mechanism of the container works so it can hold water without a leak; it is perfectly capable of storing tea.

 Some good options include:

 Double lid (common in metal tea cans)

 Odorless silicone seal (also common in metal cans)